 I have been using this plugin since last four months.
 I installed this plugin and optimized all the images.
 My blog performance and page loading speed increase significantly.
 Now I have enabled the auto Smush feature to optimize the images automatically.

 I am thinking to buy the pro version of this plugin to get more features, but before that, I would use this plugin for a year and will decide.
 I like the bulk Smush feature of this plugin as you don’t need to Smush all the images one by one just single click is enough to optimize all the images(pro version).

-For a WordPress blogger, I would recommend this plugin if your blog loading speed is slow and you want to optimize the images.
-Installing this plugin is worth.
+For a WordPress blogger, I would recommend this plugin if your blog loading speed is slow, and you want to optimize the images.
+Installing this plugin is worth it.

 Latest posts by Amit Kharbade (see all)

 - Scroll Depth Tracking Using Google Analytics by MonsterInsights - July 20, 2019

 - How To Fix Email Issues in WordPress With WP Mail SMTP Pro Plugin? - July 20, 2019

 - How To Create A Signature Form In 3 Simple Steps? - July 13, 2019